jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - provides the attackers with **detailed information** about the systems they target
             - this bypasses many of the reconnaissance steps that normally precede attacks, shortening the time of the attack and increasing the likelihood that it will find security flaws
             - these tests are sometimes called "**known environment**" tests
+            - in white-box testing, the tester has access to the source code and performss testing from a developer's perspective
         - **gray-box penetration test**:
             - AKA **partial knowledge tests**, these are sometimes chosen to balance the advantages and disadvantages of white- and black-box penetration tests
             - this is particularly common when black-box results are desired but costs or time constraints mean that some knowledge is needed to complete the testing
             - these tests are sometimes called "**partially known environment**" tests
+            - in gray-box testing, the tester evaluates software from a user perspective but has access to the source code
         - **black-box penetration test**:
             - does not provide attackers with any information prior to the attack
             - this simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack